 Team 15, sponsored by the NASA Marshall Space Flight Center, is tasked with developing a compact pressure sensing device that is capable of measuring the interstitial vacuum pressure between layers of Multi-Layer Insulation (MLI).
-The additional requirements for the pressure sensor are that it maintain the MLI's structural integrity, minimize heat flow into the interstitial space, minimal power consumption and have a minimum response time of 1 second.
-The device will be tested from the atmospheric pressure range of 101 kPa (760 torr) to a pressure as low as 10^{-2} Pa (10^{-3} torr).
-From a house of qualities, the most important engineering characteristics in respect to customer requirements was determined and considered in designing the concepts.
-Three main concepts were designed: Sound Acoustic Wave Pressure Sensor, Piezoelectric Pressure Sensor and Fiber Optics Pressure sensor.
-Afterwards, a decision matrix was used to determine fiber optics as the most viable option.
+The additional requirements for the pressure sensor are that it maintain the MLI's structural integrity, minimize heat flow into the interstitial space, minimize power consumption and take at least one measurement per second.
+The device must be able to read pressures as low as $10^{-2}$ Pa ( $10^{-3}$ torr) and would be beneficial if it can measure up to atmospheric pressures.
+From a House of Quality, the most important engineering characteristics with respect to customer requirements was determined and considered in the Conceptual Design Phase.
+Three main concepts were generated: a capacitor pressure sensor, a multi-stage capacitor pressure sensor and a fiber optics pressure sensor.
+Later, a decision matrix was used to determine fiber optics as the most viable option with the second best design being the multi-stage capacitor.